-The 164 students who receive for free meals and the 49 students who receive reduced-price meals obtained this eligibility after completing an application process.
+The 164 students who receive free meals and the 49 students who receive reduced-price meals obtained this eligibility through an application process.
 The family applying for eligibility can easily find the application form on the Meal Plan page of Palo Alto Unified School District (PAUSD)’s website, and will receive notice of the outcome of the request promptly.

 “By law, eligibility determination must be made, the family notified of the status and the meals started within ten days of our receipt of the application.”